SaltyGoo/saltygoo.github.io/class/mu_elf.md

 **D:** True Shot II<br>

 ## Elven Magic
-You can cast spells using Spell Dice (SD) like a Wizard.
-They’re stored in your Psyche and you spend Spell Dice to cast them.
+Your spells are stored in your Psyche and you spend Spell Dice (SD) to cast them.

 <details markdown="1">
 <summary>How spells work</summary>